 As time went on Marisol learned to appease her parents by doing well in school and saying that she wanted to become a doctor all the while taking every opportunity she could to learn about the trade that really interested her.

 Pedro, a childhood friend who used to play in the dirt with Marisol, was her first customer.
 “What could I do to bring you pleasure, Pedro?”
-Marisol asked as if she was taking notes.
+Marisol asked as if she were taking notes.

 “Maybe bring some chocolate next time we play.”